ryanRfox/azure-quickstart-templates/steemit-ubuntu-vm/README.md

 # Steem on Ubuntu 16.04 LTS VM

 This template mines your desired name into the Steem _blogchain_.
-With your name successfully registered, you may begin posting messages thru the included CLI interface, or use the [Steemit web interface](https://steemit.com).
-Everything you need to get started using the Steem blockchain from the command line is included.
-First, the Azuer virtual machine downloads the [Steem source code](https://github.com/steemit/steem) from GitHub.
-Next, the project builds, configures and starts the `steem service` using your supplied Azure template values.
-Finally, the public blockchain is synced and your desired name will be mined.
-Please check your [name availability](https://steemd.com/api/account/exists?name=myname) proir to submitting the template, as it must be unique.
+With your name successfully registered, you may begin posting messages and comments thru the included command line interface, or use your credentials at the [Steemit web interface](https://steemit.com).
+Steem is just a *Deploy to Azure* click away.

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FryanRfox%2Fazure-quickstart-templates%2Fissue2%2Fsteemit-ubuntu-vm%2Fazuredeploy.json" target="_blank"><img src="http://azuredeploy.net/deploybutton.png"/></a>
 <a href="http://armviz.io/#/?load=https%3A%2F%2Fraw.githubusercontent.com%2FryanRfox%2Fazure-quickstart-templates%2Fissue2%2Fsteemit-ubuntu-vm%2Fazuredeploy.json" target="_blank"><img src="http://armviz.io/visualizebutton.png"/></a>